Who is a Toxicologist?

 Types of a Toxicologist

-Veterinary toxicology: Veterinary toxicology is the specialty of veterinary medicine dealing with the study, diagnosis, and treatment of effects of natural and man-made chemicals, forms of energy, and gasses in the animal kingdom.
+Veterinary Toxicologist: A veterinary toxicologist specialises in veterinary toxicology.
+It is the speciality of veterinary medicine dealing with the study, diagnosis, and treatment of effects of natural and man-made chemicals, forms of energy, and gasses in the animal kingdom.

-Forensic toxicology: It is the use of toxicology and disciplines such as analytical chemistry, pharmacology, and clinical chemistry to aid medical or legal investigation of death, poisoning, and drug use.
+Forensic Toxicologist: A forensic toxicologist specialises in forensic toxicology.
+It is the use of toxicology and disciplines such as analytical chemistry, pharmacology, and clinical chemistry to aid medical or legal investigation of death, poisoning, and drug use.
 To classify any medications or contaminants found in the body, forensic toxicologists conduct analytical testing on body fluids and tissue samples.
 A forensic toxicologist can detect and classify any chemicals in the body that would have initially caused, such as alcohol, as part of a group investigating a crime.

-Environment toxicology: Environmental toxicology is a multidisciplinary field of science concerned with the study of the harmful effects of various chemical, biological and physical agents on living organisms.
+Environment Toxicologist: An environment toxicologist specialises in environmental toxicology.
+It is a multidisciplinary field of science concerned with the study of the harmful effects of various chemical, biological and physical agents on living organisms.
 Environmental toxicology is the study of the effects of both organic and inorganic substances on the environment.
 Environmental Toxicology is the study of the consequences on health and ecosystem by man-made and natural compounds.
-This involves analyzing the impact of chemical compounds on species in the environment and in the ecosystems in which they belong to.
+This involves analyzing the impact of chemical compounds on species in the environment and in the ecosystems to which they belong to.

-Industrial toxicology: Industrial toxicology is the study of the harmful effects on humans by chemicals used in the workplace, the products produced by companies, and the wastes created in manufacturing.
+Industrial Toxicologist: An industrial toxicologist specialises in industrial toxicology.
+It is the study of the harmful effects on humans by chemicals used in the workplace, the products produced by companies, and the wastes created in manufacturing.
 Industrial toxicology is a branch of the larger toxicology science that addresses the harmful impact of all types of chemical compounds, physical agents, and processes, like drugs.
 Toxicology was initially defined as the theory of poisons, an emphasis that has distinguished this discipline from its initial conception.

 Also read - Career as a botanist